Domain name servers

 If you don’t have an eye for the details: focusing on the AAAA record (the first column), the average response times of 49 milliseconds were slashed to 19 milliseconds.
 That 30 ms. saved is a 47.5% improvement for each call to the web server.
 And a web site may load a dozen files or more — especially CMS-based sites like those that run on WordPress.
 Taking a conservative approach and keeping the math simple, 10 files for a web page means 10 HTTP requests that go through DNS.
 Saving 30 ms. ten times adds up to nearly one-third of a second.

 That alone can make the difference between a web site feeling slightly “soft,” sluggish, or even boring.
-User experience (UX) is sensitive to astonishingly small increments of time, and affects how the user perceives your content.
+User experience (UX) is sensitive to astonishingly small increments of time and certainly affects how the user interacts (or not) with your content.

 The internet fast lane demands that we pay attention to the milliseconds.